-What is PolarTREC Learning Resources?
+What are PolarTREC Learning Resources?

-PolarTREC Learning Resources is a collection of scientific and educational materials compiled by the Arctic Research Consortium of the United States (ARCUS), and made available to anyone who is interested in teaching or learning more about the science of the Arctic and Antarctica.
+PolarTREC Learning Resources are a collection of scientific and educational materials compiled by the Arctic Research Consortium of the United States (ARCUS), and made available to anyone who is interested in teaching or learning more about the science of the Arctic and Antarctica.

 What is a resource, and what types of resources are available?

 Any resource on this website can help you teach or learn more about Polar science.
 Each resource has key details that will help you decide if it is appropriate for you and your learners.
 PolarTREC Learning Resources are categorized under the following headings:

 - Article: A piece of writing focused on a theme or themes, which may have come from a newspaper, magazine, newsletter, or other publication.
 Articles may include newspaper articles, scientific reports, essays, and stories.

 - Lesson: A description, outline, or step-by-step instructions providing a structured approach to teaching a topic including objectives for learning and strategies for preparation, presentation, and evaluation.
 Lessons are intended primarily for educators and also contain information on national and some state standards.

 - Activity: An interactive exercise that actively engages learners.
 Activities may include educational games, experiments, demonstrations, and arts and crafts.